emissary-ingress/emissary/docs/telepresence/quick-start.md

     }%

   ```
-<Alert severity="info">The 401 response is expected, the thing to note is that you were able to contact the API.</Alert>
+<Alert severity="info">The 401 response is expected.
+What's important is that you were able to contact the API.</Alert>

 <Alert severity="success"><b>Congratulations!
 You’ve just accessed your remote Kubernetes API server, as if you were on the same network!</b> With Telepresence, you’re able to use any tool that you have locally to connect to any service in the cluster.</Alert>